-We took a look back through our archives to bring you a list of 10 women in design whose work and lives are sure to inspire.
+We took a look back through our archives to bring you a list of nine women in design whose work and lives are sure to inspire.
 Beyond their impressive client lists, each possesses a unique aesthetic vision cultivated with good living in mind.

 Dubbed America’s best interior designer by CNN and Time magazine, Sheila Bridges is known for pushing aesthetic boundaries.
 Her spaces possess a balance of beauty and intellect, combining elements of classicism with eclectic arrays of art and objects that make all who set foot inside want to know more.